rednafi/rednafi.com/content/go/test_state_not_interactions.md

 ## Test state, not interactions

 The general theme when writing unit tests should be checking the behavior of the system, not the scaffolding of its implementation.
-It doesn’t matter which method called which, how many times, or with what arguments.
+It doesn't matter which method called which, how many times, or with what arguments.

 What matters is: if you give the SUT some input, does it return the expected output?
 In a